thenew/views/posts/moooi-postmortem.md

 Moooi is a Dutch high end furniture company that concentrates a family of designers creating extraordinary products.
 There are multiple brick and mortar stores around the world and it’s from the one in New York that the obligation of accessibility came more than two years ago.
 We are seeing the same raise of concerns around accessibility from our others clients, Suitsupply, adidas or Reebok.

 Moooi is the most intricate project I’ve worked on.
 Manifold types of products (simple, variable, bundles, configurable), multilingual website, B2B features, internationalization (multi currency, multi units), multiple stock management, a lot of product's technical specs (country specific certifications, packaging dimensions, electrical, materials and fabrics), customisable homepage, product pages and story pages.
-But a11y was the most original and welcome necessity.
-Not that, as a developer, I never considered it, of course, but it has never been part of the briefing, from the client.
+But <abbr title="accessibility">a11y</abbr> was the most original and welcome requirement.
+Of course, as a frontend developer, I was already considering it, but it has never been part of the briefing, from the client.

-The goal was to refund the e-shop with a new visual identity and to make it accessible following WCAG 2.1 AA guidelines.
+The goal was to refund the e-shop with a new visual identity and to make it accessible following <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.1 AA.

 <div class="row">
   <div class="left">

 The website is using WooCommerce to handle products and orders et WordPress for the editorial.
-It's a CMS (Content Manager System) that we know very well, I'm working with it since 2010, and it can be heavily customised.
+It's a <abbr title="Content Manager System">CMS</abbr> that we know very well, I'm working with it since 2010, and it can be heavily customised.
 The frontend of the website is developed with [React](https://reactjs.org) and Redux.
 The server side is Node.js with Express.

-To follow accessibility guidelines, we are using a lot of tools described by David Dias in his article (French) *[Outils et astuces pour rendre accessible et performante son application React](https://www.24joursdeweb.fr/2018/outils-et-astuces-pour-rendre-accessible-et-performante-son-application-react/)*.
-In particular, [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) or [react-axe](https://github.com/dequelabs/react-axe) module that running a live audit of the website and displays the errors directly in the browser console, with a top of the class documentation.
+To follow accessibility guidelines, we are using a lot of tools described by David Dias in his article *[Outils et astuces pour rendre accessible et performante son application React](https://www.24joursdeweb.fr/2018/outils-et-astuces-pour-rendre-accessible-et-performante-son-application-react/)* (in French).
+In particular, [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) or [react-axe](https://github.com/dequelabs/react-axe) module that is running a live audit of the website and displays the errors directly in the browser console, with a top of the class documentation.
 But this has a cost and impacts the performance.
 It's impossible to work properly on animations while the module is running so we added a switch in a custom dev panel, like [dat.GUI](https://github.com/dataarts/dat.gui).
 It's sadly more than common to forget to enable it again.

 But the best help didn't come from any packages of [npm](https://www.npmjs.com/).